 It should be free to get to God.

-A few days after this, Jesus died on the cross as our perfect sacrifice so that access to God was now open for all without the need for a temple and animal sacrifice (more of that on Friday).
+A few days after this, Jesus died on the cross as our perfect sacrifice so that access to God could be opened for all without the need for a temple and animal sacrifice (more of that on Friday).

 Jesus cleansing the temple as this is known leaves me with these four thoughts.